getamis/qubic-js-sdk/docs/README.md

 1. Follow Qubic's meta-transaction standard
 2. Submit your Dapp's contract address to Qubic's whitelist.

-## List of Solidity contract methods accpeted by Qubic
+## List of Solidity contract methods accepted by Qubic

 The `mint` functions for ERC721 below are supported.